HOW ASPIRIN WORKS AGAINST STROKE

 Blockages Cause Ischemic Strokes

 Platelets form clots, but to understand why that is, you need to know about substances called prostaglandins.
-These substances are what makes platelets sticky, and when you get a cut, your platelets produce them so they can form a clot to stop the bleeding.
+These substances are what makes platelets sticky, and when you get a cut, your body releases prostaglandins that signal the platelets in your blood to stick together to form a clot to stop the bleeding.

 And while a clot on the outside is good – otherwise you’d continue to bleed – a clot within your blood vessels can be a bad thing.
 The clotting action within your blood vessels may happen because of another sticky substance: plaque.